dwyl/learn-elixir/README.md

 end
 ```

-In your command line run the following:
+In your command line run the following after recompiling:

 ```bash
 > zoo = Animals.create_zoo